Temesgen-QA/Powerball/README.md

-This Pwerballproject is written by Temesgen Asmamaw.
+This Powerball project is written by Temesgen Asmamaw.

 ###### Powerball#####
 This power ball is for the national lottery.